-Employers cannot withhold tips and other gratuities from young workers or make deductions from their tips to cover such things as spillage, breakage, losses or damage.
-However, employers can make deductions from tips and other gratuities if it is authorized by statute or a court order, or if the amount will be distributed to other employees as part of a tip pool.
+Employers cannot withhold tips or other gratuities from young workers or make deductions from their tips to cover such things as spillage, breakage, losses or damage.
+However, employers can make deductions from tips or other gratuities if it is authorized by statute or a court order, or if the amount will be distributed to other employees as part of a tip pool.

 Young workers with less than five years of employment are entitled to a minimum of two weeks of paid vacation after every 12 months of employment, starting from the date they are hired.

 If your employer bases your vacation days on a date that is different from when you were hired, you are still entitled to a proportionate amount of paid vacation days.

 If you have worked five years or more, you will be entitled toa minimum of three weeks of vacation time after every 12 months of employment.